Sharing is caring!

 When we landed in Victoria, that is when I found my incredible yoga therapy program and started the process of applying for a student visa so we could stay in British Columbia longterm.
 We really liked Canada and wanted to stay as long as possible!
 Especially with the health, safety, and political shit-show in the states.

-Unfortunately, after my German purse experience (will expand on that another time), my passport was expired.
+Unfortunately, after my German purse experience, my passport was expired.
 And, the program moved to being 100% online, so there was no way to guarantee a student visa.

 When you haven’t had a true home base in over 3 years, that question can be a little daunting!

 I used to live in Florida (big nope!) and Tom used to live in Portland, OR.
-Neither one of us wanted to move to PDX because of all the protests and police violence going on there.
-I am all for #BLM and #DefundPolice but I also didn’t want to get hurt or have my apartment set on fire.
+Neither one of us wanted to move to PDX because A) it’s the most expensive city in Oregon and B) the current political climate.
+With all of the protests and police violence going on there, I just didn’t want to get hurt or have my apartment set on fire.

 We could both agree on Oregon, but what city?
 Bend, OR is a really nice choice because it is the sunniest city in Oregon, plus it has Mt.
 Bachelor so Tom can ski whenever he wants!
-But, the housing market in Bend is really expensive!
+All the nearby camping, we would be able to put our rooftop tent to good use.
+But, the housing market in Bend is really expensive.
 We couldn’t find anything we liked there that was within our budget.

 We did a housesit in Eugene, OR in 2019 and loved it!
 We love that there is access to both the coast and the mountains.
 We love hiking, waterfalls, and camping on organic farms.
 We love nature, big trees, and abundant nature.
 We like mild winters and sunny summers.
 We can tolerate rain.